 Develop the skills you need to tackle contemporary leadership challenges with the Executive Master of Arts (EMA).
-This world-first postgraduate degree draws together the practical skills needed for effective career development, and the creative and critical thinking strengths from the humanities.
+This world-first graduate degree draws together the practical skills needed for effective career development, and the creative and critical thinking strengths from the humanities.
 The EMA is developed in consultation with arts, government, corporate and community sectors.

 The program focuses on project management, leadership, creative and critical thinking, people management, budgeting and financial management, as well as organisational theory and practice.
 You can diversify your skill base with subjects including international history, politics, HR practice, arts management and social entrepreneurship.
 Or internationalise yourself by studying a language from beginner to advanced level.
 During your studies, you'll have the opportunity to find a placement in a wide range of national and international government, cultural, corporate and not-for-profit organisations.